Hellokhe/BetterEndForge-Reforked-for-1.20.1/README.md

 # BetterEndForge

 Fork of BetterEnd (Forge) For 1.20.1

-I might no finish this but whatever.
+I might not finish this but whatever.